This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Simplicity: Clear, simple instructions make this exotic dish accessible to any home cook.
+• Simple to Prepare: Clear instructions make this flavorful Moroccan chicken dish easy for any home cook.

 Ingredients